daattali/beautiful-jekyll/_posts/2017-02-26-burning-ropes.md

 ## Solution:

 “Being able to measure" a given length of time might mean being able to tell when that length of time has passed from the get-go, or more liberally, being able to produce a sequence of events such that that length is the period between some two of them.
-We’ll find answers for both interpretations of the problem (Oliver Roeder clarifies on Twitter that the more liberal interpretation is intended).
+(Oliver Roeder clarified [on Twitter](https://twitter.com/ollie/status/832720620588724224) that the latter interpretation was intended; but the solution [provided](https://fivethirtyeight.com/features/two-mysteries-of-the-gold-coins/) by the contributor of the puzzle assumed the former.)
+We’ll find answers for both interpretations of the problem.
 Also, in the problem statement it is clearly assumed that there is not a “length" of zero hours.

 With 1 rope, we can measure 2 durations: 1/2 and 1 hour.